obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

-Since Tasks X.Y.Z, the query's file root can be used conveniently in custom groups.
+Since Tasks 5.1.0, the query's file root can be used conveniently in custom groups.

 - `query.file.root`
 - Useful reading: [[Query Properties]].